xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Bulk/JSF_batch_processing.md

 @RESTDESCRIPTION
 Executes a batch request.
-A batch request can contain any number of other requests that can be sent to ArangoDB in isolation.
+A batch request can contain any number of other requests that can be sent to AvocadoDB in isolation.
 The benefit of using batch requests is that batching requests requires less client/server roundtrips than when sending isolated requests.